Sahilamrawat/Simple-Multithreader/README.md

 ## Implementation Details

 `SimpleMultithreader` utilizes raw Pthreads and manages their lifecycle within each function call to `parallel_for`.
 It supports both single and two-dimensional loop parallelism.
-This implementation avoids the use of advanced C++ threading features to keep the abstraction simple and focused on demonstrating basic parallel execution.
+This implementation avoids using advanced C++ threading features to simplify the abstraction and focuses on demonstrating essential parallel execution.

-## Evaluation

-Your implementation will be tested using the provided example programs (`matrix.cpp` and `vector.cpp`).
-Ensure not to modify these examples as the evaluation will use identical copies to verify the correctness and performance of your implementation.

 ## Students